DaTrader/extructure/README.md

 #### Optional variables and default values

-The original idea was to use the standard `\\` operator to denote optional and default values in lists, tuples, and maps, but, as shown below, the Elixir parser does not support this expression in maps.
+The original idea was to use the standard `\\` operator to denote optional and default variables in lists, tuples, and maps, but, as shown below, the Elixir parser does not support this expression in maps.

 ```elixir